thekaveman/orchard-dev/Getting-Started.md

 Anytime you want to get the recent changes checked in by the community, simply run:

     $ git pull origin 1.x

-### A bit of indirection

-Open up `OrchardDev` in Windows Explorer and you should see Orchard's standard directory layout:

-    /OrchardDev
-        /.git
-        /lib
-        /src
-        .gitignore
-        other files...

-Notice the `/.git` subdirectory - this is where git maintains its information on the source code.
-For reasons that will become clear later (I promise!), we are going to **move** this `/.git` directory!
-Again from Git Bash (and your *working directory*), enter the following commands:

-    $ mv OrchardDev/.git  ./.git_OrchardDev
-    $ echo "gitdir: E:/working/directory/.git_OrchardDev" > OrchardDev/.git

-Of course, replace `E:/working/directory/` with the path to your working directory.

-What we have done is moved the "git tree" to the `.git_OrchardDev` *folder* in our working directory, and then created a `.git` *file* inside `OrchardDev` that points git to this *folder*.
-From now on, git's tracking data lives in the `.git_OrchardDev` folder, and the source that it is tracking lives in the `OrchardDev` folder.
-Whew!

 ## Orchard Setup